108 St Georges Terrace

-108 St Georges Terrace or South32 Tower (formerly known as the Bankwest Tower, the Bond Tower and the R&I Tower) is a 50-storey office tower in Perth, Western Australia.
-Completed in 1988, the building measures 214 m to its roof and 247 m to the tip of its communications antenna.
-It was the tallest building in Perth from its completion in 1988 until 1992 when it was overtaken in height by Central Park.
-As of 2023, it is the third-tallest building in the city.
-The concrete tower has a distinctive profile, with a triangular plan.
+108 St Georges Terrace, also Palace Tower and formerly the South32 Tower, Bankwest Tower, Bond Tower, and R&I Tower, is a fifty-storey office building in Perth, Western Australia.
+The project was initiated in 1981 and completed in 1988, and the building measures 214 m to its roof and 247 m to the tip of its communications antenna.
+Upon completion, it was Perth's tallest building until Central Park surpassed it in 1992.
+It is the third-tallest building in Perth.

+The tower, designed by the architect firm Cameron Chisholm Nicol, features a triangular cross-section and stepped front to maximise natural light and corner offices.
+Extensive testing ensured the building's resilience to extreme weather conditions.
+The completed building rests upon 43 belled concrete and steel piles, with a sixteen-metre-deep basement featuring a diaphragm wall to prevent water ingress.

-The site occupied by the tower was home to the Palace Hotel, and organised opposition was formed to try to save that building from demolition to make way for an office tower.
-The site was subsequently acquired by businessman Alan Bond and the tower was approved and constructed in a plan that would retain much of the Palace Hotel.
-The tower then remained the headquarters of Bond's companies until their collapse.
-The tower has also been the headquarters of Bankwest (formerly known as the R&I Bank), between its completion and 2012.
-As of 2015, it is now the headquarters of mining company South32.
+The site occupied by the tower was previously the location of the Palace Hotel.
+There was organised opposition to save the hotel from demolition to make way for an office tower.
+The businessman Alan Bond subsequently acquired the site, and the tower was approved and constructed in a way that retained much of the Palace Hotel.
+The building served as the headquarters of Bond's companies until their collapse.
+It later became the headquarters of Bankwest (formerly the R&I Bank) until 2012.
+In 2015 it became the headquarters of the mining company South32.